 That same day, D.C. also recorded its first death from COVID-19: a 59-year-old man.

-In New York, which was soon to become the U.S. epicenter of the pandemic, the governor issued a “shelter-in-place” order, directing residents to stay home.
+In New York, which was soon to become the initial U.S. epicenter of the pandemic, the governor issued a “shelter-in-place” order, directing residents to stay home.

 In another whirlwind of official pronouncements, Maryland’s Hogan ordered nonessential businesses in the state to close, and Virginia’s Northam ordered all public schools to keep their doors closed through the end of the academic year.